SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 I've also added a description to the class itself.
 That description is shown before the usage syntax as part of the usage help.
 Use it to provide a description for your application as a whole.

-The "MaxLines" property now also sets its *value description*.
+The `MaxLines` property now also sets its *value description*.
 The value description is a short, typically one-word description of the type of values the argument accepts, which is shown in angle brackets in the usage help.
 It defaults to the type name, but "Int32" might not be very meaningful to people who aren't programmers, so we've changed it to "Number" instead.